 If your osteoarthritis is affecting your quality of life, your surgeon may recommend surgery.Total hip replacement

-In total hip replacement surgery, the surgeon replaces the joint with a metal prosthetic.
+In total hip replacement surgery, the surgeon replaces the joint with a prosthesis.

-The head of the thigh bone (femur) is replaced with a metal ball.
-A moulded shell with a liner is implanted in the socket (acetabulum) and the metal ball is fitted into the shell.
+The head of the thigh bone (femur) is replaced with a metal or ceramic ball.
+A moulded shell with a liner is implanted in the socket (acetabulum) and the ball is fitted into the shell.

-Today’s modern prosthetics can provide improved joint function and relieve pain for up to 25 years.
+Today’s modern prostheses can provide improved joint function and relieve pain for up to 25 years.

 Hip precautions after total hip replacement and hip resurfacing

-After total hip replacement surgery or hip resurfacing you will have to avoid certain activities for the first three months.
+After total hip replacement surgery, you will have to avoid certain activities for the first 6 weeks to three months.

 You will not be able to bend your hip past 90 degrees, cross your legs at the ankles or knees, or twist your body or legs.